trisacrypto/trisa/docs/content/gds/admin/configuration/_index.en.md

 weight: 20
 ---

 TRISA GDS and TestNet services are primarily configured using environment variables and will respect [dotenv files](https://github.com/joho/godotenv) in the current working directory.
-The canonical reference of the configuration for an GDS service is the `config` package of that service (described below).
+The canonical reference of the configuration for a GDS service is the `config` package of that service (described below).
 This documentation enumerates the most important configuration variables, their default values, and any hints or warnings about how to use them.

 > **Required Configuration**
 >